Hadronic tau decays at higher orders in QCD: Higher order corrections to hadronic tau decay width

-In this section, we estimate the higher-order perturbative coefficients using the SS modification of Wynn’s $\varepsilon$-algorithm.
+We now estimate the higher-order perturbative coefficients using the SS modification of Wynn’s $\varepsilon$-algorithm.
 As an initial consistency check, the fourth-order coefficient $c_{4,1}$ is predicted using three known coefficients, and the corresponding result is presented in Table~\ref{tab:coeff4_ss}.
 It is observed that the predicted value of $c_{4,1}$ remains unchanged for different choices of the parameter $\mu$, indicating a weak sensitivity of the lowest-order extrapolation to this parameter.

-The predicted higher-order coefficients $c_{5,1}$–$c_{12,1}$ obtained using three known coefficients as input for two representative values of the parameter $\mu$, namely $\mu =1$ and $5$ are summarized in Table~\ref{tab:coeff_ss_3}.
+The predicted higher-order coefficients $c_{5,1}$–$c_{12,1}$ obtained using three known coefficients as input for two representative values of the parameter $\mu$, namely $\mu =1$ and $5$, are summarized in Table~\ref{tab:coeff_ss_3}.
 It is observed that the SS modified $\varepsilon$-algorithm yields stable and mutually consistent estimates for different values of the parameter $\mu$.
+Although the coefficients obtained from this method are numerically very close to those derived from the Shnaks transformation, small deviations begin to appear in the higher-order coefficients for different values of $\mu$ when three coefficients are used as input.
+However, when four coefficients are taken as input, the results obtained from this method become identical to those obtained from the Shanks transformation.

-Finally, in Table~\ref{tab:coeff_ss_4}, we present the corresponding estimates for the coefficients $c_{5,1}$–$c_{12,1}$ obtained by using four known coefficients as input, while keeping the same three choices of the parameter $\mu$.
+Finally, in Table~\ref{tab:coeff_ss_4}, we present the corresponding estimates for the coefficients $c_{5,1}$–$c_{12,1}$ obtained by using four known coefficients as input, while keeping the same two choices of the parameter $\mu$.